 - electric blankets

-While most appliances are prohibited, there are a few exceptions, such as coffeepots, rice cookers and popcorn makers.
-Due to the limited capacity of the electric circuits, students are encouraged to confine electrical use to radios, stereos, television sets, clocks, razors, hair dryers, and computers.
+While most appliances are prohibited, there are a few exceptions, such as small blenders, coffee pots and electric kettles, rice cookers, and microwaves under 70 watts.
+Due to the limited capacity of the electric circuits, students are encouraged limit electrical use.
 Appliances not in use must be turned off and/or disconnected.

 Fire extinguishers are located on the main floor of each residence hall.
 Extinguishers should be used for their intended purpose only and should not be removed from their assigned location.
 Extinguishers should be used only after the alarm has been pulled and the fire department has been notified.
-Only then should you try to control a small fire, if you can do so safely.
+Only then should a person try to control a small fire, if they can do so safely.
 Report fires of any size by dialing 1-911.

 Keep fire and smoke doors closed.
 These doors prevent the spread of smoke and fire, saving lives and minimizing damage to the building and personal property.